 Separations can be lengthy and complicated processes.
 Determining custody and parenting time" adds another difficult layer to the process.
 Though both parents may want the best for their children, one parent might believe the other to be unfit to maintain joint custody.

 Courts can award sole or joint custody of children, but if joint custody is awarded the parents will have to come together to agree upon major decisions for their children.
 The court will award custody based on the “best interests” of the child.

-Custody cases typically occur when parents are filing for a divorce or legal separation, or when paternity or maternity cases commence.
+Custody cases typically occur when parents are filing for legal separation, or when paternity or maternity cases commence.

 What will the court consider in deciding custody?

 Courts determine the “best interests” of the child by considering the following statutory factors A.R.S.
 25-403:

 - The past, present and potential future relationship between the parent and the child.

 - The interaction and interrelationship of the child with the child's parent or parents, the child's siblings and any other person who may significantly affect the child's best interest.

 - The child's adjustment to home, school and community.